Souvik-Mandal-Harvard/Machine-Learning-for-Data-Science/README.md

 Before executing notebooks locally, establish a Python virtual environment.
 Refer to [ML_PYTHON_JUPYTER_VENV_SETUP_GUIDE.md](ML_PYTHON_JUPYTER_VENV_SETUP_GUIDE.md) for detailed configuration instructions.
 Once configured, open any Jupyter notebook from the repository to begin.

+### How to use the notebooks

+- Read each task prompt before running the code cell under it.